MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 - **Protect the data in your cloud apps** – Detect apps that have uploaded/downloaded large amounts of Microsoft 365 data

 > [!NOTE]
-> This step-by-step user guide is focused only on the app governance add-on to Defender for Cloud Apps and will provide you with recommendations to help you make the most of your free trial.
+> This guide is focused only on the app governance capability in Defender for Cloud Apps and will provide you with recommendations to help you get started.

-## Get started with the app governance add-on trial
+## Get started with app governance

-If you haven’t already, sign up for the free [app governance add-on trial](https://signup.microsoft.com/Signup?OfferId=a52e9277-0d85-4480-8cae-a84bc2ab32ae).
-After you've launched the trial, you'll need to wait up to 24 hours to see and use the product.
+If you haven’t already, [sign up for app governance](https://security.microsoft.com/cloudapps/settings?tabid=activateAppG) and complete the steps to add it to your tenant.
+After you've signed up for app governance, you'll need to wait up to 24 hours to see and use the product.

 >[!NOTE]
 >To use full functionality for app governance alerts you must have provisioned both Defender for Cloud Apps and Microsoft 365 Defender by accessing their respective portals at least once.

-Once in the trial, try these recommended actions:
+Once app governance is enabled for you, try these recommended actions:

 ### Step 1: [Get visibility and insights](app-governance-visibility-insights-get-started.md)